erwa/notes/googleDocs.md

+### Paste transparent image

+May have to Insert -> Image.
+Copy and paste might lose transparency.

 ### Populate drop-down list with row data

 Select cells --> Data --> Data validation --> Criteria: List from a range --> select rows from sheet (can be different tab)